Last modified: April 5, 2018

 As you use our website, the website uses its cookies to differentiate you from other users.
 Cookies, in conjunction with our web server’s log files, allow us to calculate the aggregate number of people visiting our website and which parts of the website are most popular.
 This helps us gather feedback in order to improve our website and better serve our customers.
 Cookies do not allow us to gather any personal information about you and we do not generally store any personal information that you provided to us in your cookies.

-Web beacons or Clear Gifs
+Web Beacons or Clear Gifs

 We also use a software technology known as a web beacon (a.k.a. clear gifs) to collect information about your visit to our website.
 These are small images embedded in web content and HTML-formatted email messages and are ordinarily not visible to users.
 Like cookies, this technology enables us to track page visits and content accessed and viewed by users on our website.
 Also, when we send HTML-formatted emails to our users, this technology may be embedded in the emails.
 Using a web beacon allows us to determine whether emails have been opened or links were accessed, and identify aggregate trends, individual usage, and generate statistics about how our website and communications are used.
 This enables us to provide our users with more relevant content or additional information about our services.

-Web beacons are often used in combination with cookies; however unlike cookies, web beacons cannot be declined when delivered via a regular web page.
-However, they can be refused when delivered via email.
+Web beacons are often used in combination with cookies; however, unlike cookies, web beacons cannot be declined when delivered via a regular web page.
+But they can be refused when delivered via email.
 If you do not wish to receive this technology via email, configure your email software to disable HTML images or refuse HTML emails (selecting the option for text only viewing).
-You may also notify us at any time if you do not wish to receive any emails by emailing us at email@example.com.
+You may also notify us at any time if you do not wish to receive any emails by emailing us at firstname.lastname@example.org.

 We will not share, rent, lease or sell your personal information (e.g., your email address, your name or address) to any third party for their independent use or benefit.
 Never.
 Ever.

 We are required to disclose how we respond to web browser “do not track” signals or other similar mechanisms.
-These so-called “do not track” signals provide consumers the ability to exercise choice regarding the collection of personally identifiable information about such individual consumer’s online activities over time and across third-party websites or online services.
+These so-called do-not-track signals provide consumers the ability to exercise choice regarding the collection of personally identifiable information about such individual consumer’s online activities over time and across third-party websites or online services.
 We do not engage in “tracking” your personally identifiable information across third-party websites.
 Period.

 You may request access to all your personally identifiable information that we collect online and maintain in our database by emailing email@example.com.